 - The left side of the window displays the instrument and beat/bassline tracks.

-- The right side of the window displays the activity of each track at each bar in the song.
+- The right side of the window displays the actual content -The note-blocks, or segments of each track at each bar in the project.

 - 1 Working with Segments

 - 4 Track Context Menu

 - 6 Navigation

 Each track has content in the form of segments or elements, often you will hear other users using the term 'blocks'.